 What I see all too often is a prospective homeowner going out of their price range to purchase a home they just must have.

-Often, it starts innocent enough, but before long, curiosity gets the best of them and they slide that maximum price button higher in their favorite real estate app.
+Often, it starts innocently enough, but before long, curiosity gets the best of them and they slide that maximum price button higher in their favorite real estate app.

 Nowadays, this can also be the result of a bidding war, where the list price was in budget, but the actual offer price creeps higher thanks to competition from other buyers.

-- And maintenance like gardening, pool service, house cleaning
+- Along with utilities (water, gas, electric, trash, etc.) and maintenance like gardening, pool service, house cleaning

-- And any potential repairs that will come up along the way
+- Not to mention any potential repairs that will come up along the way